 How to Grow and Care

-Monanthes may be attractive to a variety of insects, but plants in good condition should be nearly pest-free.
-Repot it every 2 or 3 years in order to evaluate the health of the plant and provide a larger growing space being careful not to damage the sensitive roots… – See more at: How to Grow and Care for Monanthes.
+Monanthes may be attractive to various insects, but plants in good condition should be nearly pest-free.
+Repot it every 2 or 3 years to evaluate the plant's health and provide a larger growing space, careful not to damage the sensitive roots.